dabeaz/curio/docs/reference.rst

 Curio Reference Manual
 ======================

-This manual describes the basic concepts and functionality provided by curio.
+This manual describes the basic concepts and functionality provided by Curio.

 Coroutines
 ----------